 We will have quizzes on Monday and Wednesday classes at the beginning of each week.
 Quizzes will be generated from homework and lecture notes.
-Your four lowest grades will be dropped for your final grade evaluation.
-If you miss a quiz, that is one of the grades that will be dropped.
-Missing five or more quizzes will result in grade F as a course grade regardless of your total points.
+Your five lowest grades will be dropped for your final grade evaluation.
+If you miss a quiz, that is one of the grades that will be dropped (i.e. No make-up quiz).
+Missing six or more quizzes will result in grade F as a course grade regardless of your total points.